I am Thomas Andrillon, a post-doctoral fellow at Monash University in Melbourne and the University of New South Wales in Sydney (Australia).

 I showed that, when we get tired, we may become slow at responding to images which is paralleled by neurons getting sluggish themselves.
 Conversely, when we are asleep, our brain does not completely shut from our environment and we can process auditory information complexly.
 My work suggests that we can even learn while sleeping!

-I have now relocated in Australia in the laboratory of Prof. Joel Pearson, where I will explore the neural mechanisms underlying dreams and whether day-dreaming and mind-dreaming rely on similar brain mechanisms.
+I have now relocated in Australia in the laboratories of Prof. Nao Tsuchiya and Prof. Joel Pearson, where I will explore the neural mechanisms underlying dreams and whether day-dreaming and mind-dreaming rely on similar brain mechanisms.

 Postdoctoral research associate, UNSW